auth0/docs/articles/connections/calling-an-external-idp-api.md

 Within the user's `identities` array, there will be an `access_token` that you can extract and use to make calls to the IdP's API: `user.identities[0].access_token`.

 ::: note
-The `access_token` is only returned from the following Identity Providers: BitBucket, Google (OAuth 2.0), OAuth 2.0, SharePoint, Azure AD.
-For more information, refer to [Identity Provider Access Tokens](https://auth0.com/docs/tokens/idp#renewing-the-token).
+For certain Identity Providers, Auth0 will store a `refresh_token` which you can use to obtain a new `access_token` for the IdP.
+This works for: BitBucket, Google (OAuth 2.0), OAuth 2.0, SharePoint, Azure AD.
+For more information, refer to [Identity Provider Access Tokens](/tokens/idp#renewing-the-token).
 :::

 In most cases, the user will only have one identity, but if you have used the [account linking feature](/link-accounts), there may be more.